Educational toolkits to help fight gender stereotypes in school

-Overview: Why this toolkits and why are they focusing on the transport sector?
+- Overview: Why Toolkits and why are they focusing on the transport sector?

-Why this toolkits and why are they focusing on the transport sector?
+Why Toolkits and why are they focusing on the transport sector?

 The educational toolkits developed for the European Commission challenge learners in primary and secondary schools to identify and question gender stereotypes and discover career opportunities in the transport sector.
 The sector is bigger and more varied than young people see and perceive it to be.

 It is also changing rapidly and becoming increasingly digitized and sustainable.
 The sector is expected to grow and employ more highly skilled workers in the future, especially those with competences in engineering and technology.

 These toolkits show that the opportunities on offer within the rapidly changing transport sector are not restricted to a particular gender.
 Currently, only 22% of the people working in the transport sector are women.
 Many girls do not consider a career path in transport because gender stereotypes and expectations lead them in a different professional direction.

 The main purpose of this toolkit is to make young learners understand that occupations are not reserved for a particular gender while they learn about the transport sector as a possible career option for anyone.